Tutorial

 from selva.di import Inject

-from selva.web import controller, get
+from selva.web import get

 from .service import Greeter